Saisaihub/ektopas/README.md

 ## Local Container Setup

 For running the simulation locally, you can use Docker to containerize Topas 3.9 with the latest Ubuntu image.
-Detailed instructions can be found in [LocalContainer/containerSetup.md](LocalContainer).
+Detailed instructions can be found in [LocalContainer](LocalContainer).

 ## Azure Container Setup (in-progress)